 Quick, think of five gym brands.
 Chances are, you may have thought of big brands like LA Fitness, Orangetheory, Planet Fitness, Equinox, and Gold’s Gym.

 However, a big naming trend amongst startups is to use made-up words, like Umano, Mibblio, or Zillow.
-Fortunately, this trend hasn’t infiltrated the fitness market yet, but if you're thinking of using a made-up word to name your business, try to steer back towards using real words.
+Fortunately, this trend hasn’t infiltrated the fitness market yet.
+But if you're thinking of using a made-up word, it is a better idea to go back to using real words.

-One excellent test to see if your name is original is by checking if it is available in a popular domain extension, like .com, .net, or your country’s domain (like .co.uk or .in), along with testing it (which we’ll go into more detail on in Tip #5 below).
-You should also consider a comprehensive trademark search to make sure you’re not infringing on the intellectual property of any big fitness brands.
+You should also consider a comprehensive trademark search.
+That way, you won't infringe on the intellectual property of any big fitness brands.
 There’s more detail on trademarks in Tip #8 of our How to Name Your Business post.

 App Name Generator – Learn how to find a name for your new app that will stand out in the app store

-Name Generator – Learn how to find a name that will help you stand out amongst over 600 million active blogs
+Blog Name Generator – Learn how to find a name that will help you stand out amongst over 600 million active blogs